hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 - Describe the best practices for designing a ChIP-seq experiment
 - Recognize the need for data management and project organization

-## Introduction to ChIP-Seq
+## Introduction to ChIP-seq
 Chromatin immunoprecipitation (ChIP) experiments are performed to identify DNA bound to specific (chromatin) proteins of interest.
 The first step involves isolating the chromatin and immunoprecipitating (IP) fragements with an antibody against the protein of interest.
 In ChIP-seq, the immunoprecipitated DNA fragments are then sequenced, followed by identification of enriched regions of DNA or peaks.
 These peak calls can then be used to make biological inferences by determining the associated genomic features and/or over-represented sequence motifs.

 ![chipseq_overview](../img/chipseq_overall.png)

-During this session we will be performing a complete workflow for ChIP-Seq analysis, starting with experimental design and generation of the raw sequencing reads and ending with functional enrichment analyses and motif discovery.
+During this session we will be performing a complete workflow for ChIP-seq analysis, starting with experimental design and generation of the raw sequencing reads and ending with functional enrichment analyses and motif discovery.

 ![chipseq_workflow_general](../img/chipseq_workflow_general.png)